Low on Fuel Cost, High on Premium

 The NCB transfer eligibility, however, is a function of the cubic capacity (CC) of the engine of the current car and the new car.
 "If the CC of the new car engine exceeds a certain limit (in terms of engine CC) in comparison to the old car, the policyholder will not be eligible for the NCB transfer," Vijay Kumar says.

-not carry forward the NCB benefits.
+For example, if an individual upgrades his car from Maruti 800 to Mercedes Benz, he/she cannot carry forward the NCB benefits.
 "We have seen a driving pattern of the driver and rewarded him/her with NCB in the absence of claims.
 This basically ascertains the driver's discipline.
 But we cannot assume that the driver will exhibit the same discipline in driving a much bigger car with a very high CC," says Vijay Kumar.

 Hence, if you owned a vehicle up to 1000 CC, and upgrade to a vehicle with 2000 CC, you can carry forward the NCB.
 But, if it is anything higher than 2000 CC, the benefits may not be transferrable, insurers say.